aarenstade/WikiCollage/README.md

 ## Things to build / being built:

-- Smart contract to issue ERC20 "WC" tokens.
-- Formula to evaulate contributions (collages or code) to issue WC tokens.
 - Admin control with whitelisted wallet addresses.
 - Mechanism for admins to mint NFTs w/ shared contributor ownership (proportional to area contributed).
 - Scrollable history to view previous additions and permalinks for each.